The holomorphic couch theorem

-\begin{proof} Let $V_y$ denote the set of vectors which are vertical for some quadratic differential realizing $y$.
-By Lemmas \ref{lem:qdconvex} and \ref{lem:vertconvex}, $V_y$ is convex.
-Moreover $V_y \cup \{\mathbf{0}_y\}$ is closed.
-Suppose that $\mathbf v$ is not in $V_y$.
-Then there is an open half-plane $H$ through $y$ containing $V_y$ such that $\mathbf v$ is not in the closure $\overline H$.
-Let $y_n$ be a sequence converging to $y$ along the ray $r$ which is normal to $\overline H$ at $y$.
-Since $r$ makes an angle strictly less than $\frac{\pi}{2}$ with $\mathbf v$ and since $\mathbf v$ is normal to $\blob(x)$, we may assume that $y_n$ is not in $\blob(x)$ for any $n$.
-Let $f_n$ be the Teichm\"uller embedding rel $x$ realizing $y_n$ provided by Lemma \ref{lem:bdryblobteich} and let $\psi_n$ be its terminal quadratic differential, normalized to have area $1$.
+\begin{proof} Let $V_c \subset T_c \wtilde Y$ denote the set of vectors which are vertical for the pull-back of some quadratic differential realizing $c$.
+By Lemma \ref{lem:qdconvex} and Lemma \ref{lem:vertconvex}, $V_c$ is convex.
+Moreover $V_c \cup \{0_c\}$ is closed by Lemma \ref{lem:limqd}.
+Suppose that $\mathbf v$ is not in $V_c$.
+Then there is an open half-plane $H$ through the origin in $T_c \wtilde Y$ containing $V_c$ such that $\mathbf v$ is not in the closure $\overline H$.
+Let $c_n$ be a sequence converging to $c$ along the geodesic ray $r$ which is normal to $\overline H$ at $c$.
+Since $r$ makes an angle strictly less than $\pi /2$ with $\mathbf v$ and since $\mathbf v$ is normal to $\blob(x,X,Y,h)$, we may assume that $c_n$ is not in $\blob(x,X,Y,h)$ for any $n$.
+Let $f_n$ be the Teichm\"uller embedding rel $x$ realizing $c_n$ provided by Lemma \ref{lem:bdryblobteich} and let $\psi_n$ be its terminal quadratic differential, normalized to have norm $1$.